What Is a Corporate Account? Benefits, Tips & How to Get One

 Consider the Fees

-Banks may charge several types of fees for opening and using corporate accounts, including monthly service fees, maintenance fees, and transaction fees.
+Banks may charge several types of fees for opening and using corporate accounts, including monthly service fees, maintenance fees, account closure or termination fees, and transaction fees.
 Some banks may waive certain fees if you maintain a minimum balance or meet other conditions.

 Before choosing a provider, review the whole fee structure carefully.
 Look at charges for sending and receiving payments and making card payments, as these can add up quickly and impact your cash flow.